Inpainting: Digital inpainting

-Three main groups of 2D image inpainting algorithms can be found in literature.
-The first one to be noted is structural (or geometric) inpainting, the second one is texture inpainting, and the last one is a combination of these two techniques.
-All these inpainting methods have one thing in common: they use the information of the known or non-destroyed image areas in order to fill the gap, similar to how physical images are restored.
+Three main groups of 2D image-inpainting algorithms can be found in the literature.
+The first one to be noted is structural (or geometric) inpainting, the second one is texture inpainting, the last one is a combination of these two techniques.
+They use the information of the known or non-destroyed image areas in order to fill the gap, similar to how physical images are restored.

 Structural

 Structural or geometric inpainting is used for smooth images that have strong, defined borders.
-There are many different approaches to geometric inpainting, but they all stem from the same idea that geometry can be recovered from similar areas or domains.
+There are many different approaches to geometric inpainting, but they all come from the idea that geometry can be recovered from similar areas or domains.
 Bertalmio proposed a method of structural inpainting that mimics how conservators address painting restoration.
 Bertalmio proposed that by progressively transferring similar information from the borders of an inpainting domain inwards, the gap can be filled.

 Textural

 While structural/geometric inpainting works to repair smooth images, textural inpainting works best with images that are heavily textured.
 Texture has a repetitive pattern which means that a missing portion cannot be restored by continuing the level lines into the gap; level lines provide a complete, stable representation of an image.
 To repair texture in an image, one can combine frequency and spatial domain information to fill in a selected area with a desired texture.
 This method, while the most simple and very effective, works well when selecting a texture to be in-painted.
 For a texture that covers a wider area or a larger frame one would have to go through the image segmenting the areas to be in-painted and selecting the corresponding textures from throughout the image; there are programs that can help find the corresponding areas that work in a similar way as 'find and replace' works in a word processor.